MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 --------------------

-The amount of testing to be done at this stage depends on the complexity of the ticket, and what has already been done.
-A minimum level is required for even trivial tickets to check that the merge has not caused issues, or that there are no clashes with what else has gone on ``main``.
+The amount of testing to be done at this stage depends on the complexity of the PR, and what has already been done.
+A minimum level is required for even trivial PRs to check that the merge has not caused issues, or that there are no clashes with what else has gone onto ``main``.

 .. note::

-    Linked tickets will need to be tested together as discussed on the :ref:`Committing Linked Tickets page<testinglinked>`.
+    Linked PRs will need to be tested together as discussed on the :ref:`Committing Linked PRs page<testinglinked>`.

 .. tab-set::

     .. tab-item:: UM

-        Run any necessary testing; at the very least run a compile group, generally run developer, and more complex tickets warrant running
+        Run any necessary testing; at the very least run a compile group, generally run developer, and more complex PRs warrant running
         everything:

         .. code-block:: shell